alex-lt-kong/the-nitty-gritty/c-cpp/cpp-only/01_raii-and-the-rule-of-five/constructor-basics/README.md

-- This is because ISO C++ standard has something beyond (and before the introduction of) the move constructor (and to a large extent makes move constructor much less common): copy elision.
+- This is because ISO C++ standard has something beyond (and before the introduction of) the move constructor (and to a large extent makes move constructor much less common): copy/move elision.

   - It means that a C++ compiler can simply skip copy/move constructors altogether and just set the value directly to the object.